Representative Jennifer Konfrst

 Jennifer met her husband, Lee, while attending Drake University.
 They’ve lived in the area since their marriage in 1996, with a brief stint in Chicago before coming back home to Iowa.
-They have two children, Ellie (19) and James (17) and live in Windsor Heights.
+They have two children, Ellie (20) and James (18) and live in Windsor Heights.
 Lee works at Nationwide in Des Moines and they are members of Plymouth Congregational United Church of Christ in Des Moines, Jennifer’s church for more than 30 years.
-The couple was married at Plymouth, and they are proud to be raising their children there.
+The couple was married at Plymouth, and they are proud to have raised their children there.
 She earned both her Bachelor’s and Master’s Degrees from Drake University, and Lee earned his undergraduate and law degrees there.

 Jennifer is currently an Associate Professor in Drake University’s School of Journalism and Mass Communication.